 At the next trail split, continue right, for Dog Lake.

 The trail alternates from very narrow to very wide at times.

 Several Colorado Columbine’s dot the trail.

 Finally, we arrived at Dog Lake.
 The dogs ran quickly ahead to jump in the lake and to play with balls and sticks!

-Group photo with my group, Hiking in Utah - With our Dogs!
-We hike every Tuesday night at 6:15pm, and we hike a different trail each week.
-Our hikes are posted on Meetup, and we also have a facebook group to share photos and ideas.
+Group hike night!
 The dogs love hiking with their buddies each week, and all know each other really well.
-It's also a great way to make new friends!
+It’s also a great way to make new friends!

 All the dogs wanted the same ball!

 To make this hike a loop, head back the same way you came, but at the very first trail split, turn right.
 At the 2nd trail split, turn right again.
 This will create a 5.5 mile loop, taking you back to the parking lot.
 You can go back down the same way you hiked up, but I just prefer loop hikes.